FactoryOptic/documentation/content/en/docs/networkInterface/freed.md

 All camera position tracking fields will be sent as zeros.

-### Configure Syncro-Link Mark-Zero for streaming FreeD
+### Configure SYNCRO-LINK Mark-Zero for streaming FreeD

 On the micro-SD card, there is a config file for user selecting the streaming format.